-The correct dosing for atropine is 0.5 mg IV and should be repeated every 3-5 minutes as necessary.
+- The correct dosage of atropine when dealing with bradycardia is 0.5 mg IV.
+This dose should be repeated every 3-5 minutes as necessary.

-- Avoid using atropine in hypothermic bradycardia
+- Additionally, it’s important to avoid using atropine in cases of hypothermic bradycardia.